A*PA2: Up to 19x faster exact global alignment

 \begin{equation*} \newcommand{\g}{g^*} \newcommand{\h}{h^*} \newcommand{\f}{f^*} \newcommand{\cgap}{c_{\textrm{gap}}} \newcommand{\xor}{\ \mathrm{xor}\ } \newcommand{\and}{\ \mathrm{and}\ } \newcommand{\st}[2]{\langle #1, #2\rangle} \newcommand{\matches}{\mathcal M} \end{equation*}

-This post is now available as a preprint on bioRxiv.
+This post is published at WABI24 (PDF).
 Content below is slightly out of sync.

 Abstract